Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Inflation

+numerically.
+Note that due to the relation $(aA_0/bB_0)^{\frac{1}{a-b}}=e^{\sigma_0}$, see below Eq.\,(\ref{vf0}), as the masses $m_T$ and $m_{\theta^{\rm st}}$ increase the value of $\sigma_0$ decreases.
 As will be seen in Sec.\,\ref{inflat} and in TABLE\,\ref{inf_result}, the moduli stabilized at a scale close to $\Lambda_{\rm GUT}$ will significantly affect the dynamics of the inflation and well fit the cosmological observables.